MicrosoftDocs/terminal/TerminalDocs/faq.md

 No, Visual Studio Code is xtermjs and written in TypeScript while Windows Terminal is native code.

+## What shells does Windows Terminal support?

+Windows Terminal will support any command line or shell that you have on your machine, including those that are included with Windows like PowerShell or Windows Command Prompt (cmd.exe), as well as any Linux distribution that can be installed with [WSL](/windows/wsl/), Azure Cloud Shell, Git Bash, etc. The terminal will automatically detect when you've installed a Linux distribution with WSL and create a profile for you.
+It can also save your Azure credentials, so you can quickly log in quickly to Azure Cloud Shell.

 ## How can I manually add a shell?

 In your [settings.json file](./install.md#settings-json-file), you can create or modify profiles that run any command-line executable.
 In the settings.json file, set "commandline" to whatever you want.
 For example, powershell --> "pwsh.exe".